danny099/simple_shell/README.md

 ## Expressions of Gratitude 🎁

-* Danny invited you a beer🍺
+* Danny I'll invite you a beer🍺
 *  We want to thank Holberton School for giving us the great opportunity to work on this, to impart knowledge.🐙.
 * thanks to this oportunite